 This is probably the most important point on the entire checklist.

-Many buyers rely exclusively on:
+Many buyers rely solely on:

-- The real estate agent.
+- The estate agent.

-- The attorney recommended by the agency.
+- The solicitor recommended by the estate agent’s agency.

-- The seller’s advisor.
+- The seller’s adviser.

 But their interests do not always align with those of the buyer.

-- Review all documentation.
+- Check all documentation.

 - Identify hidden risks.